sam0x2b/vivirun/README.md

 ### Special thanks
-- **WangleLine** for banning me from her server and ignoring bug reports; Also making this game;
+- **WangleLine** for making this amazing game game.
+Updates on the game development are here https://trello.com/b/HBLu50ih/vividerie;
-- Line's Discord servers members for updating me on Vividerie development process *(yeup, still banned...)*;
+- Line's Discord servers members for updating me on Vividerie development process when I'm not arround;
 - **SFKR** for uploading all the game versions on The Internet Archive;
 - **Ero** from LiveSplit Discord development community for help in early stages of development;
 - **doesthisusername** for making me addicted to A Hat In Time speedruns (and making me try speedrunning unknown games like this one too).